Secondary Programs

 All-In-One Registration & Payment System

-Special Olympics Ontario has introduced a new registration & payment process for the foreseeable future.
-All schools must complete their school year intake registration forms before participating in any SOO events at the beginning of each school year.
-And update the "School Year - Intake Form" tab on an ongoing basis throughout the year.
+All schools must complete their school-year intake registration forms before participating in any SOO events at the start of each school year.
+And update the "School Year - Intake Form" tab on an ongoing basis throughout the year as you add students to the program.

-Following the intake registration, schools will need to complete subsequent forms for each event they choose to participate in and an invoice each semester they participate..
+Following the intake registration, schools will need to complete subsequent event registration forms/tabs for each event they choose to participate in.
+Schools will be invoiced per semester based on athlete participation in qualifier events.
 Please follow the steps below to register & pay for the school year:

 Note this process varies slightly between new and returning schools.
 Returning schools will continue using the Google Sheet from the previous year, with information to update & verify.
 New schools will be sent a blank form link to their Google Sheet to fill out.